Andrea-Procopio/max-lifespan-estimation/README.md

 Telomere length computed from peripheral blood circulants Leukocytes was found to be the most researched and widely available biomarker in literature.

 The longitudinal and cross-sectional datasets used in this study were provided by the University of Calabria (UNICAL).

+Side note: the length of the document was heavily constrained by the submission requirements for the project.